-- A. Install building sewers in accordance with Detail 5D.
-All building sewers shall have a cleanout located between 18" and 36" of the exterior building wall.
-(See Detail 5E). - B. Terminate service laterals at a depth of no greater than 5' and no less than 4' at the right-of-way line. - C. Connection to new sanitary sewer shall only be made at a manufactured fitting.
-No saddle connection shall be allowed if a manufactured fitting exists based upon asbuilt plans.
+- A. Install building sewers in accordance with Detail 5K or 5L depending on depth. - B. Terminate service laterals at a depth of no greater than 5' and no less than 4' at the right-of-way line. - C. Connection to new sanitary sewer shall only be made at a manufactured fitting.
+No saddle connection shall be allowed if a manufactured fitting exists based upon as-built plans.
 Commence the installation of building sewers at the connection to the main sewer and lay with the bell end pointing upgrade. - D. Bed laterals in accordance with PVC flexible pipe as noted in these standards. - E. When approved by the Utility, building sewers may connect to a manhole, at an elevation of not more than 24 inches above the base. - F. For developments with new street curb, stamp the top of curb with an "S" at locations of sanitary sewer laterals.